chalk/chalk/readme.md

 Example: `chalk.red.bold.underline('Hello', 'world');`

 Chain [styles](#styles) and call the last one as a method with a string argument.
 Order doesn't matter, and later styles take precedent in case of a conflict.
-This simply means that `Chalk.red.yellow.green` is equivalent to `Chalk.green`.
+This simply means that `chalk.red.yellow.green` is equivalent to `chalk.green`.

 Multiple arguments will be separated by space.

 ### chalk.level

 Color support is automatically detected, but you can override it by setting the `level` property.
-You should however only do this in your own code as it applies globally to all chalk consumers.
+You should however only do this in your own code as it applies globally to all Chalk consumers.

 If you need to change this in a reusable module create a new instance: